EEG Test in Gurugram

 EEG is commonly used when a doctor is evaluating seizures, fits, staring spells, blackouts, sudden confusion, jerks, abnormal movements, altered awareness, or certain unexplained episodes.

 At JHN, EEG is interpreted in a clinical context.
-The test is most useful when it is matched to the patient’s actual event history.
+For patients considering an EEG Test in Gurgaon, the test is most useful when it is matched to the patient’s actual event history.

 Quick Check: When Might EEG Be Needed?